AsalRb/Hierarchical_Data_Structure_for_Genetic_Diseases_Using_Tree_Algorithms/README.md

 # Hierarchical Data Structure for Genetic Diseases Using Tree Algorithms

-> A Python-based project implementing a hierarchical **tree structure** to represent genetic diseases, their subcategories, and associated genes.
+> A Python-based project implementing a hierarchical **tree structure** to represent genetic diseases, their subcategories, and associated genes.<br>
 > *Final project for the Data Structures and Algorithms course.*

 ---